darkosmoljo/Lego65/README.md

 A repository for lego keyboard with 65 PCB and plate

-Feel free to make your own, or alter my design, and create pull request. your file should be inside `stud_io` folder alongside current `lego65.io` file.
+Feel free to contribute by creating pull request.

 # TODO